Repost from the old site.

 It took forever for the British to resupply the forts, and many reinforcement missions were ambushed and annihilated by Pontiac’s men.
 It was not a good time to be White in the Great Lakes region, no sir.

-At the end of the day, no one really won, neither the Indians nor the British.
+At the end of the day, no one won the war, neither the Indians nor the British.

 The Indians had foolishly allowed themselves to become dependent on the fickle Whites for gunpowder and pellets, which the Indians quickly ran out of when the Whites wisely quit supplying them during the hostilities.